selfcustody/krux/docs/getting-started/settings.en.md

 #### Thermal

 Printers can come with different baudrates from the manufacturer.
 By default, Krux assumes the connected printer will have a baudrate of `9600`.
 If yours is different, you can change this here.
 Also setup the IOs you'll use and tweak parameters according to your printer recommendations.
+Consult the [part list](../../parts.md#optional-thermal-printer) page for supported printers.

 #### Driver